 1. Sony Alpha A7 III: Best camera overall

-Sony worked hard to polish up the Alpha A7 II’s (position 7) feature set for this successor, and while some of its sheen has been rubbed away by newer models, the A7 III is still a hugely popular camera – and one many DSLR users have ended up switching too.
-Aside from its headline features (above), it lists sensor-based image stabilization, a hybrid autofocus system that covers around 93% of the frame and far better battery life than before among its star features.
-Sony has also been crafting some impressive lenses alongside, and now has 51 native options available too, but if you don’t quite have the budget for the body and a one of these lenses, option for the older Alpha A7 II would be a good alternative.
+The Sony Alpha A7 III is the camera that many DSLR users have ended up switching too - it's that good.
+Aside from its headline features (above), it offers sensor-based image stabilization, a hybrid autofocus system that covers around 93 percent of the frame and far better battery life than before.
+Sony has also been crafting some impressive lenses alongside, and now has more than 50 native options available.

-3. Olympus OM-D E-M10 Mark II: Best cheap mirrorless camera
+3. Olympus OM-D E-M5 Mark III: Best Micro Four Thirds camera

 4. Nikon D850: Best DSLR